International Broadcast Centre: 2006 edition in Munich

 During the 2006 FIFA World Cup in Germany, the IBC in Munich was host to journalists from around 190 countries.
-The centre was based at the Munich Fairgrounds, in what was formally Munich Airport.
+The centre was based at the Munich Fairgrounds.
 The centre included 30000 m² of total space, 966 tonnes of fir wood and 22500 m² of wooden panels/walls, nearly 700 doors, fifteen television studios and was operational 24 hours a day, 7 days a week.
 The building is now known as the Munich Exhibition Centre.
 120 television and radio channels had broadcast images and reports of the World Cup, from the centre to the 190 countries that they serve.
 Each channel had an allocated space on the floor, which were separated by wooden panels.